 One-Time PIN (OTP) is a randomly generated 6-digit code which is a stronger method of authenticating your activities on Card Services.
-Each time you access Card Services after xx January, you’ll be required to enter an OTP.
+Each time you access Card Services, you’ll be required to enter an OTP.
 The OTP is received via SMS to your registered mobile number.

 One-Time Pin (OTP) relies on you having your correct mobile phone number registered with us.
 To check your details, please give us a call on 13 11 55.